The Sensory Garden is one of a series of thematic gardens in the Urrbrae House Historic Precinct Gardens.

 You may be fortunate to experience the tranquillity and peace of a passing butterfly in this beautiful setting.

-Given the proximity of the Wine Sensory Laboratory the concept of utilising a selection of plants used
+Given the proximity of the Wine Sensory Laboratory the concept of utilising a selection of plants used on the vocabulary of wine tasting is also explored.

 The Sensory Garden was designed by Viesturs Cielens in collaboration with Susan Phillips and principle artist, Berenice Carrington.
 Berenice enjoys working with a variety of media and has wide experience in working with community groups which were a great asset in establishing this garden.
 Other artists include Bryan Tingey and Andrew Noble.